davidantaki/cs3200-database-design-final-project/README.md

 We could have made a 3-way relation in a separate table which would represent the relationship between a property, utilityBill, and a utilityProvider.
+* The code is contained in 2 files only: 1 for SQL, and 1 for python code.
+In the future, or if this application were to extend, the code should be better segmented out. i.e. SQL schema should be in one file, procedures in another.
 ## Document any code not working in this section

 # Provide a “Future work” section containing: